stoplightio/platform-docs/docs/6.-migrations/next.md

 ## Introduction

-One of the main goals for this new version of the Stoplight Platform has been to make it easier for you to integrate Stoplight into your existing workflows.
-In NEXT, we were locked into a single VCS provider, GitLab.
-Under the hood, every NEXT project is connected to a Stoplight hosted GitLab repository.

-The biggest difference between NEXT and the new Stoplight Platform is now you have control over what VCS provider your projects are stored in.
-This allows you to keep your source of truth in one location, making it easier for non-Stoplight users to contribute while continuing to use the tools they're comfortable with.
+The new Stoplight Platform is the third generation of our product, and fundamentally re imagines how Stoplight integrates into your development workflow.
+A

+When we began developing the new platform, our primary goal was to make it as easy as possible to integrate Stoplight into your existing workflows.
+Stoplight should enrich - not replace - these workflows, thus reducing the friction involved with rolling out a modern API development strategy at your company.

+To that end, the new Stoplight Platform was built to act as a layer on top of the version control system(s) at your company - GitHub, GitLab, Bitbucket, etc. In NEXT, your API designs and docs are stored in Stoplight.
+In the new Stoplight Platform, these assets are stored in your own version control system.
+This shift leads to a number of benefits:

+1. **No lock-in:** Your data is your own, stored in your Git repositories.
+2. **Tooling flexibility:** Convincing developers to adopt a new tool can be difficult.
+With our new approach, developers can continue to use the tools that they're most comfortable with - all they need to do is commit design/docs files to your Git repos.
+If some of them prefer to write OpenAPI by hand in VS Code rather than using Stoplight Studio, no problem!
+3. **Workflow flexibility:** Since Stoplight is built on your VCS, it's easy to leverage the development workflows that already exist at your company - PR reviews, CI, GitHub actions, custom VCS integrations, you name it.
+4. **Co locate alongside implementation:** In NEXT you are forced to store your design/docs files in a flat list, separate from the implementation they are meant to describe.
+In our new Platform you can organize your files however you like, including managing them in the same repo as the actual API implementation!
+This has a number of benefits, such as reviewing changes to design and implementation in a single Pull Request.

+The list above describes some of the large fundamental opportunities our new approach opens up.
+Beyond that there are of course dozens of new features and enhancements packed into the new Platform.

 ## When can I migrate?

-If any of the following features are critical to your workflow, we suggest you wait to migrate until we've finished building a solution that fits your needs.
-You can request to be notified and even make suggestions by voting for features on our [public roadmap](https://roadmap.stoplight.io).
+While the new Stoplight Platform includes a lot of new functionality, there are some features from NEXT that have not yet made their way over.
+We are taking this opportunity to re-imagine and improve the functionality listed below, and will be rolling it out through the rest of the year.
+If any of the features below are critical to your workflow, we suggest that you wait to migrate until the relevant features are released.
+You can continue to use Stoplight NEXT without distruption until then.

+Each feature is linked to a card on our public roadmap, and we encourage you to follow the features relevant to you - we'll notify you as each is released.

 |                                     |  Timeline   | Description                                                                        |
 | ----------------------------------- | :---------: | ---------------------------------------------------------------------------------- |